DevDockTools

 WebP crossed the threshold of "safe to ship without fallback" in 2022.
 AVIF reached similar maturity in 2024, though you still need a fallback for:

-• Safari on iOS 15 and earlier (approximately 2-3% of global traffic)
+• Safari on iOS 15 and earlier (still a non-trivial share of global traffic)

 • Samsung Internet before v17